soft-way/openstack/Pike_LXD_compute_node.md

-# Configuration compute node for LXD
+# Configuration of compute node with LXD
 This doc is applied to Pike on CentOS 7.
-But I think it is also workable on other versions.
+But I guess it is also workable on other versions.

 ## Install compute node
 Just follow official Pike document [compute install](https://docs.openstack.org/nova/pike/install/compute-install-rdo.html) to install compute node.